 Collaborating since: 1997

 Sida - The Swedish International Development Cooperation Agency - has been supporting OWSD financially since 1997.
-With Sida's generous and continuous support, OWSD has fully funded 340 PhD fellowships for women from the South to study in the South.
-Of these over 200 have graduated and there are currently 104 OWSD fellows onsite.
+With Sida's generous and continuous support, OWSD has fully funded more than 550 PhD fellowships for women from science and technology-lagging countries to study at institutions in another country in the Global South.
+Of these over 330 have graduated and 160 are currently active.

 In 2012, Sida expressed huge confidence in OWSD's ability to make a direct impact on women's economic development in the South by doubling the number of awards for scholarships given annually - now up to 50 per year.
 These scholarships cover all costs related to undertaking research in a host country (that are not covered by the host institute), including travel, visa and health costs, tuition and bench fees as well as a monthly stipend for the awardees' board, accommodation and living expenses.
 In addition, Sida has identified specific activities that will ensure these women have a real chance at competing successfully in the international scientific arena - engaging in research of the highest quality which in turn will feed into the local economy.
 These include an annual regional workshop in science communication skills and additional funding for each PhD fellow to travel to international workshops and conferences of relevance.

 The Elsevier Foundation